 There are two major options when it involves choosing a hosting platform for your blog.
 You’ll choose either a self-hosted blogging platform or choose a free blogging platform.

 Free blogging platforms are platforms like blogger.com and wordpress.com that permits you to host your blog on their servers for free of charge.

 In fact, you don’t get to buy a website name to use a free blogging platform; all you would like to try to do is to register, choose a website name and you’re good to travel.

 But nobody goes to require you serious with a blog name like www.goabdigital.wordpress.com or www.goabdigital.blogspot.com.
 All free blogging platforms accompany these sorts of domain names which look unprofessional.

-If you’re actually doing this blogging thing to replace your job with a blog, you’ll also start with a knowledgeable name like a .com, because it just makes your blog look all the more credible and professional.
+If you’re actually doing this blogging thing with the goal of replacing your job with a blog, you’ll also start with knowledgeable name like a .com, because it just makes your blog look all the more credible and professional.

 Though if you’re really totally broke or simply happened to be a cheap-skate, then accompany the free blogging platform, but it’s getting to make it tons harder to create a following that way supported what I’ve seen, though technically you’ll roll in the hay.